pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/drift.md

 * Drift remediation succeeded - A drift remediation run succeeded.
 * Drift remediation failed - A drift remediation run failed to finish.

-### Setting it Up via the REST API
+### Setting it up via the REST API

 For those who prefer to automate and script their infrastructure tasks, Drift Detection and Remediation can be configured programmatically using simple HTTP requests.
 Here are the new endpoints we have added:

-* Create a Drift schedule
+* Create a drift schedule
-* Get a Drift schedule
+* Get a drift schedule
-* Update or delete a Drift schedule
+* Update or delete a drift schedule
-* Pause or resume a Drift schedule
+* Pause or resume a drift schedule
 * List all schedules (includes raw Pulumi operations and Time-to-Live schedules)

 Below is an example of setting up Drift Detection and Remediation on a stack, see the [Pulumi Deployments REST API documentation](/docs/pulumi-cloud/deployments/api) for more details on how to set Drift Detection and Remediation up programmatically.